top of page

 Search

-1700 Steps.
-Is It About Destination or the Journey?
+1,700 Steps: Is It About the Destination or the Journey?

-My today's trip showed me more clearly than ever that nothing is about my destination and everything is about my journey itself.
-About every little step I take along the way.
+My today’s trip showed me more clearly than ever that nothing is about the destination and everything is about the journey itself -- about every little step I take along the way.

 Climbing steps to one of the temples Lempuyang Bali

-Not focusing on a destination but being in the journey, keeps us in the present moment continuously, here and now -- at all times.
-The moment we look towards our goal/destination (we can think big about that like life’s destination or small just about a next project) is the moment we leave our here and now and jump into the future.
-In fact, future doesn’t exist and moreover we know nothing about a destination besides a point on a map, a name of a goal, project, etc. Also, focusing just on the next step is about trusting, going with the flow and letting go of the control.
-If we keep our eyes on the prize (goal/destination) we want to and tend to be (with all the shoulds, musts, etc.) in charge and control of our journey.
-And life is not about the control at all.
-Anyway, can you control your life?
+Not focusing on a destination but being in the journey keeps us in the present moment continuously -- here and now, at all times.
+The moment we look toward our goal or destination (we can think big, like life’s ultimate destination, or small, like the next project) is the moment we leave our here and now and jump into the future.
+In fact, the future doesn’t exist, and moreover, we know nothing about a destination besides a point on a map or the name of a goal or project.
+Focusing just on the next step is about trusting, going with the flow, and letting go of control.
+If we keep our eyes on the prize -- our goal or destination -- we tend to try to be in charge of the journey, with all the shoulds, musts, and expectations.
+But life is not about control at all.
+Anyway… can you really control your life?
 Really?

 In the first temple